Joseph DeRisi: Career and research

+In 2016, DeRisi became the co-president of the newly established CZ Biohub, alongside Stephen Quake.
+After joining CZ Biohub, DeRisi established a team of developers to create a cloud-based metagenomic diagnostic platform based on code from his lab at UCSF.
+The platform, then named IDSeq, was initially launched for testing by a small group in 2018.
+The development and computing costs were backed by the Chan Zuckerberg Initiative and CZ Biohub.
+The platform is used to rapidly identify pathogens from metagenomic sequencing data, and as of 2022 is known as CZ-ID.

-In 2020, during the COVID-19 pandemic, DeRisi led a team that turned an empty lab space adjacent to the CZ Biohub into a CLIA-certified COVID-19 testing facility in eight days.
+In 2020, early in the COVID-19 pandemic, DeRisi led a team that turned an empty lab space adjacent to the CZ Biohub into a CLIA-certified COVID-19 testing facility in eight days.
 CLIAhub became one of the nation's leading COVID-19 testing centers, processing thousands of tests per day and becoming a model for the nation.

-At the same time, DeRisi became an active proponent of developing a national COVID-19 surveillance system to identify and monitor the COVID-19 virus' mutations.
+DeRisi’s early warning of the pandemic and development of rapid testing technology was documented by Michael Lewis in his book The Premonition: A Pandemic Story.
+At the same time, DeRisi became an active proponent of developing a national COVID-19 surveillance system to identify and monitor mutations in the COVID-19 virus.